jnalanko/DKS/README.md

 * Step 2: Clone and enter the repository: `git clone https://github.com/jnalanko/DKS --recursive; cd DKS`.
 * Step 3: Compile and install by running `cargo install --path .` in this directory.

-Now you should be able to run DKS by typing `DKS` on the command line.
+Now you should be able to run DKS by typing `dks` on the command line.

 ## Quick start